pagkly/Zed/Investopedia/Investing/Correlation.md

 ---
 ## What Is Correlation?

 Correlation, in the finance and investment industries, is a statistic that measures the degree to which two securities move in relation to each other.
-Correlations are used in advanced [portfolio management](https://www.investopedia.com/terms/p/portfoliomanagement.asp), computed as the [correlation coefficient](https://www.investopedia.com/terms/c/correlationcoefficient.asp), which has a value that must fall between -1.0 and +1.0.
+Correlations are used in advanced [portfolio management](https://www.investopedia.com/terms/p/portfoliomanagement.asp), computed as the [[[Correlation Coefficient]]](https://www.investopedia.com/terms/c/correlationcoefficient.asp), which has a value that must fall between -1.0 and +1.0.

 ### Key Takeaways